DO NOT DISPLAY

 Manolis started taking private art lessons from Wolf Kahn in 1984 until 2013.
 Wolf painted in oils and pastels.
 Manolis chose to master watercolors in order to find his own voice and medium.
 Today, Manolis uses watercolor techniques with acrylic paints in order to create large canvases.

 Manolis had to keep his art “career” private from his Wall Street practice.
-He was in the closet while working on Wall Street.
 He came out of the closet on 9/27/2014 with a solo gallery exhibition in the Hamptons at the Chase Edwards Gallery.
 He also retired from Wall Street.

 METEORIC RISE ART CAREER